runpod/hsm/muid/README.md

 ## Notes

-- The default machine ID generation uses a hash of the hostname masked to the available machine ID bits (14 by default).
+- The default machine ID calculation (used by `Make()`) uses a hash of the hostname masked to the available _machine ID bits_ (which depend on CPU count as described above).
-- If a custom `MachineID` is provided in the `Config`, it will be masked to fit the calculated machine bit length (64 - TimestampBitLen - CounterBitLen).
+- If a custom `MachineID` is provided in the `Config` to `NewGenerator`, it will be masked to fit the calculated machine bit length (`64 - TimestampBitLen - CounterBitLen - ShardBitLen`).
-- The generator handles counter rollover within the same millisecond by incrementing the timestamp component, ensuring uniqueness even under high burst load.
+- The generator handles counter rollover within the same millisecond by incrementing the timestamp component, ensuring uniqueness even under high burst load per shard.
-- The implementation guarantees monotonically increasing timestamps.
-Even if the system clock goes backward, the generator will continue issuing IDs with timestamps based on the last known highest time, ensuring IDs remain sortable by time.
+- The implementation guarantees monotonically increasing timestamps per generator instance.
+Even if the system clock goes backward, the generator will continue issuing IDs with timestamps based on the last known highest time, ensuring IDs remain sortable by time within that generator's sequence.
+- The `Make()` function distributes load across internal generator shards using atomic round-robin selection.